What Is Pimiento Cheese and Why Everyone (Not Just Southerners) Should Try It

 Are you really asking "what is pimiento cheese?"
 Well, take it from a Southerner on why this spread is a must-try.

 Pimiento cheese easily tops my list of foodie favorite things, I’m literally obsessed!
 This dip-able Southern delicacy is everything you dreamed or thought it to be!
 Use this versatile spread smeared on anything from crispy crackers or gingersnaps to stirring into your macaroni mixture or placing on top of a burger or breakfast sandwich.
 Heck, eating by the spoonful works too!
+Here are some other tasty snacks to find at Trader Joe’s.
 Keep reading to learn more, and by the end of this you’ll be obsessed just like me!

 What Is Pimiento Cheese Made Of?